-In the ISA Automation Week Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
 We will be sharing a question and the answers each week.
-If you would like to provide additional answers, please send them to Susan Colwell at ISA.
-The fifteenth question is from Muhammad Al-Khalifah in Saudi Arabia:
+This question is from Muhammad Al-Khalifah in Saudi Arabia:

 - Permanent pressure loss (minimum pressure loss is required)

 - Maintenance and construction cost noting size of the pipe is 48 inches

 - Accuracy (not a big concern for our application we can tolerate some)

 Answer from Greg McMillan (CDI Process & Industrial):